domfarolino/algorithms/src/datastructures/BST/README.md

 <a name="remove-helper"></a>
 ### `void BST<T>::removeHelper(T elem, TreeNode<T> *root);`

-Removing a node from a BST is more difficult than adding or finding, and since most sources tend to show the solution with little or poor explanation, I intend to start with the basics and explain how this algorithm works.
+Removing a node from a BST is more difficult than adding or finding and, since most sources tend to show the solution with little or poor explanation, I intend to start with the basics to explain how this algorithm works.
 There are only three cases to consider when removing a node from a binary search tree:

   1. The node-to-remove has no children (is a leaf node)
   1. The node-to-remove has one child
   1. The node-to-remove has two children

-Of course there is the trivial case in which the node-to-remove does not exist in the tree, however that's not what we're focusing on as we pretty much get that for free.
+Of course, there is the trivial case in which the node-to-remove does not exist in the tree.
+However that's not what we're focusing on, as we pretty much get that for free.

 #### Removing a node with no children